nixworks/public/news/2010/11/29/README.md

 ##### Muslim Brotherhood
 ### [The Muslim Brotherhood, Egypt's largest opposition bloc, claims fraud in the parliamentary elections and says it has won no seats. ](/news/2010/11/29/the-muslim-brotherhood-egypt-s-largest-opposition-bloc-claims-fraud-in-the-parliamentary-elections-and-says-it-has-won-no-seats.md)
-_Context: Egypt, Muslim Brotherhood, Egyptian parliamentary elections_
+_Context: Egyptian parliamentary elections, Egypt, Muslim Brotherhood_

 ##### Constitutional Court of Thailand
 ### [The Constitutional Court of Thailand dismisses a case brought against the ruling Democrat Party by the election commission, saying the commission did not follow legal procedures. ](/news/2010/11/29/the-constitutional-court-of-thailand-dismisses-a-case-brought-against-the-ruling-democrat-party-by-the-election-commission-saying-the-commi.md)
-_Context: Thailand, Constitutional Court of Thailand, Democrat Party_
+_Context: Constitutional Court of Thailand, Thailand, Democrat Party_

 ##### John Brumby
 ### [John Brumby concedes defeat in the Victorian election; Ted Baillieu becomes the new Premier of the Australian state of Victoria. ](/news/2010/11/29/john-brumby-concedes-defeat-in-the-victorian-election-ted-baillieu-becomes-the-new-premier-of-the-australian-state-of-victoria.md)
-_Context: Victorian election, Premier, Australia, John Brumby, Victoria, Ted Baillieu_
+_Context: Premier, Victorian election, Victoria, Australia, Ted Baillieu, John Brumby_

 ##### U.S. President
 ### [President of the United States Barack Obama calls for a wage freeze for two million United States government workers. ](/news/2010/11/29/president-of-the-united-states-barack-obama-calls-for-a-wage-freeze-for-two-million-united-states-government-workers.md)
-_Context: United States government, Barack Obama, wage freeze, U.S. President_
+_Context: wage freeze, Barack Obama, U.S. President, United States government_

 ##### Canadian federal by-elections
 ### [The Canadian federal by-elections fills two vacant House seats in ridings for Manitoba and one in Ontario, resulting in one Conservative gain, one Conservative hold and one Liberal gain. ](/news/2010/11/29/the-canadian-federal-by-elections-fills-two-vacant-house-seats-in-ridings-for-manitoba-and-one-in-ontario-resulting-in-one-conservative-gai.md)
-_Context: Canadian federal by-elections, Liberal Party's, Conservative Party's, ridings, House of Commons, Manitoba, Ontario_
+_Context: Conservative Party's, House of Commons, Liberal Party's, ridings, Ontario, Manitoba, Canadian federal by-elections_

 ## [Previous Day...](/news/2010/11/28/index.md)